Back to ArticlesBy Adrien Laurent

 Beyond the major players above, there are niche CRM vendors and solutions that cater to specific needs or smaller organizations in the biotech/pharma space.
 These include:

 • StayinFront – TouchRx: StayinFront offers TouchRx as a mobile CRM for life sciences with a focus on field sales execution.
 It looks and feels like a native mobile app for reps, providing offline access and an easy UI for quick adoption.
 TouchRx includes PDMA sample tracking, inventory management, call planning, and analytics dashboards.
 It is cloud-based and used by some pharma and medical device companies worldwide.
-StayinFront highlights its configurable nature and "experienced and responsive support team" with domain knowledge (StayinFront TouchRx Reviews in 2025).
+StayinFront highlights its configurable nature and "experienced and responsive support team" with domain knowledge ([3]).
 This can be attractive to companies that want a smaller vendor's attention.
 TouchRx is a viable option for SMB pharma/biotech or generics companies in North America that need compliance but not the complexity of Veeva.

 • Pitcher: Pitcher is an end-to-end sales enablement platform (originally focused on content management for reps) that also provides CRM capabilities.
 It is used in pharma for e-detailing and closed-loop marketing, enhancing how reps conduct sales calls.
 Pitcher can integrate with an existing CRM or act as a lightweight CRM itself.
 It's known for a rich multimedia content experience and has offline features ("Briefcase" mode).
 Some biotech commercial teams use Pitcher on top of a CRM to improve rep productivity.